We choose to go to the Moon

-"We choose to go to the Moon", officially titled the Address at Rice University on the Nation's Space Effort, is a September 12, 1962, speech by United States President John F. Kennedy to bolster public support for his proposal to land a man on the Moon before 1970.
+Address at Rice University on the Nation's Space Effort, commonly known by the sentence in the middle of the speech "We choose to go to the Moon", was a speech on September 12, 1962, by John F. Kennedy, the president of the United States.
+The aim was to bolster public support for his proposal to land a man on the Moon before the end of the decade and bring him safely back to Earth.
 Kennedy gave the speech, largely written by presidential advisor and speechwriter Ted Sorensen, to a large crowd at Rice University Stadium in Houston, Texas.

 In his speech, Kennedy characterized space as a new frontier, invoking the pioneer spirit that dominated American folklore.
 He infused the speech with a sense of urgency and destiny, and emphasized the freedom enjoyed by Americans to choose their destiny rather than have it chosen for them.
 Although he called for competition with the Soviet Union, Kennedy also proposed making the Moon landing a joint project.
-The speech resonated widely and is still remembered, although at the time there was disquiet about the cost and value of the Moon-landing effort.
-Kennedy's goal was realized posthumously, in July 1969, with the Apollo program's successful Apollo 11 mission.
+The speech resonated widely, although there was disquiet about the cost and value of the Moon-landing effort.
+Kennedy's goal was realized posthumously, on July 20, 1969, with the Apollo program's successful Apollo 11 mission.